 Tips on how to perform the bird dog exercise correctly

 Combine workouts with proper nutrition and rest to see noticeable results.
-Consider resting for 1-2 days between workouts sessions.
+Consider resting for 1-2 days between workout sessions.
 Thus, this allows your muscles sufficient time to recover.

 The last word on how to perform the bird dog exercise correctly